New England Journal of Medicine June 28, 2018

 Endpoint

-Percent reduction in daily oral glucocorticoid dose
+Percentage reduction in the glucocorticoid dose at week 24

 Tailored to your role